-- A. Mayor Turner and Chief Finner consistently promote One Safe Houston
+- A. City Leadership promoting One Safe Houston

 - B. Social Media Platforms

 - C. Community Meetings and Events

 - D. Television and Radio

 HPD distributes resources based on need as identified by data.

 Overall outcome has produced a reduction in violent crime in all areas and in every City Council district.